Selling Data to an Agent with Endogenous Information: Introduction

 \section{Introduction}

-Information can help the decision makers refine their knowledge and make better decisions when there are uncertainty over the environments.
-The desire for additional information creates opportunities for the data broker to collect payments from the decision makers.
-There is a large market for selling information such as selling consumer data (e.g., Acxiom and Datalogix), user profiles (e.g., Facebook), credit reports (e.g., Experian, TransUnion), or cookies for web usage \citep[c.f.,][]{bergemann2015selling}.
-Those data brokers extract huge revenue from providing valuable information to the decision makers.
+Information can help decision makers refine their knowledge and make better decisions when there is uncertainty regarding their environments.
+The desire for additional information creates opportunities for data brokers to collect payments from decision makers.
+There is a large market for selling information such as selling consumer data (e.g., Acxiom and Datalogix), user profiles (e.g., Facebook), credit reports (e.g., Experian, TransUnion), or cookies from web usage \citep*[c.f.,][]{bergemann2015selling}.
+Data brokers extract considerable revenue from providing valuable information to decision makers.